savannahostrowski/pycon-2023/README.md

 ## **The TL;DR (aka the _quick_ quickstart)**
 > Please install the Azure Developer CLI and template dependencies(instructions above) before tackling the quickstart.
 You can also try this same quickstart with any template found on [aka.ms/awesome-azd](https://aka.ms/awesome-azd).
 If you choose another template, just replace the template parameter in the `init` command with the GitHub URL to the template repo.

 Sometimes, you want to just get right into it and read about all the specifics later!
 That's cool.
-Run through these commands to authenticate on Azure, initialize using a template, provision infrastructure, deploy code, see monitoring dashboards and set up a CI/CD pipelines.
+Run through these commands to authenticate on Azure, initialize using a template, provision infrastructure and deploy code on Azure.

-Try this:

 1. `azd auth login`
 2. `azd init --template Azure-Samples/todo-python-mongo-aca` (in an empty directory)
 3. `azd up`

-As a bonus, you can also run these (if the template has dashboard infrastructure and a GitHub Actions or Azure Pipelines definition):
+As a bonus, you can also run these commands to see monitoring dashboards and set up a CI/CD pipeline (if the template has dashboard infrastructure and a GitHub Actions or Azure Pipelines definition):

 4. `azd monitor`
 5. `azd pipeline config`